 10.4 Monthly Subscribers will be charged their inaugural monthly fee at the conclusion of their free trial period.
 Thereafter, they will be charged in advance each thirty days.
 Annual Subscribers will pay their annual fee in advance and will thereafter be charged annually on the anniversary date of the initial subscription charge.
 All charges are non-refundable.

 10.5 Except in so far as the Service is unavailable by reason of the acts or omissions of Themis and as set out in Schedule A, no refunds or credits (whether for monthly or annual subscriptions) will be issued for downtime, or for periods unused with an active subscription.

 10.6 There are no charges for cancelling a subscription, and subscriptions cancelled prior to the end of their current billing cycle will not be charged again in the following cycle.

 10.7 The amount charged to the Subscriber on successive billing cycles will be automatically updated to reflect any changes to the Subscriber’s subscription, including upgrades or downgrades.
+Adding User subscriptions or subscription upgrades will trigger prorated charges in the current billing cycle.
+Subscriber authorizes Themis to apply updated charge amounts.
 Subscription changes, including downgrades, may result in loss of features, or an increase or reduction in the amount of available capacity for Content provided by the Service.